jaimetur/PhotoMigrator/README.md

 > You have to make sure that you have Python 3.8 or higher on your system before to do the following steps.

 Here are simple instructions to clone the GitHub repository, create a Python virtual environment, install dependencies, and run the main script.

-Find below the steps needed:
+Find below the needed steps:

 1. Clone the repository
    ```